April 30, 2019

 - You can bundle all the utility-first classes into a component using Post-CSS

 Most look at the framework and hate it at first.
 It resembles writing inline CSS which I realize is a huge turn-off.
 After some time with Tailwind you start to realize how much faster you can work.
-No longer are you naming selectors, adding new stylesheets or partials if you’re using SASS/LESS, or spending time hunting down files and CSS you wrote once before.
-Instead, you’re building that feature UI in real-time with little cognitive load on your mind.
+No longer are you naming selectors, adding new stylesheets or partials if you're using SASS/LESS, or spending time hunting down files and CSS you wrote once before.
+Instead, you're building that feature UI in real-time with a little cognitive load on your mind.

 Part of the Let's Build: With Tailwind CSS collection